slqdk/NoteControl/docs/frontend.md

 The top bar contains, left to right:

-1. **Brand logo** — the NoteControl `[NC]` mark.
-Always present on desktop (no click handler — purely a brand anchor).
-Sits to the left of the vault picker.
-Hidden on mobile (≤ 768 px) to leave horizontal room for the picker and search box; the browser-tab favicon serves as the mobile brand instead.
-2. **Vault picker** — depends on context:
+1. **Brand / vault picker** — depends on context:
-   - On the vault list page (no vault open yet): nothing here.
+   - On the vault list page: just the brand text.
    - On any `/vaults/:vaultId/*` page with the full vault list
-     loaded: a **vault picker** with two layout variants:
-     - **Desktop** (> 768 px): inline pills.
-Pills that fit render in the original vault order; whichever pills don't fit fold into a "+N ▾" overflow dropdown.
-The active vault is treated like any other pill — if it doesn't fit, it ends up in the dropdown and the trigger gains the active highlight.
-Right-click on the active pill (or on the trigger when the active vault is hidden) opens an **appearance popover** (12 emoji + 8 colour swatches + auto fallback) for changing the vault's icon/colour.
+     loaded: a desktop-only **vault picker**. ≤ 3 vaults render as inline pills. > 3 vaults render as the active pill + dropdown for the others.
+Right-click on the active pill opens an **appearance popover** (12 emoji + 8 colour swatches
-     - **Mobile** (≤ 768 px): a single trigger pill (active vault's avatar + name + caret) that opens a dropdown listing every vault.
-No inline-pill overflow algorithm and no appearance popover — vault customisation stays a desktop workflow.
+     + auto fallback) for changing the vault's icon/colour.
-3. **Search box** — searches the current vault.
+2. **Search box** — searches the current vault.
 Submits to `/api/vaults/{id}/search`.
 Hits open the result in the editor.
-4. **Rail toggle slot** — placeholder filled by VaultLayout.
-Holds the **ℹ️ properties-panel toggle** in vault routes.
-(The 📁 tree-rail toggle that used to share this slot has been removed — the tree is always visible on desktop now.)
+3. **Rail toggle slot** — placeholder filled by VaultLayout.
+Has two buttons (📁 toggles the tree rail, ℹ️ toggles the properties panel) in vault routes.
 Empty on routes without a shared layout.
-5. **Widgets+ button** — visible on every dashboard URL (`/vaults/:id/dashboards/:dashboardId` and the legacy `/vaults/:id/startpage` redirect).
-Drops down "Add RSS feed / Add Task area / Add Links"; selecting one fires a window `CustomEvent` that the dashboard page listens for.
-6. **Templates link** — direct route to the templates page for the current vault (in vault routes).
+4. **Templates link** — direct route to the templates page for the current vault (in vault routes).
-7. **Settings cog** — opens the settings popover (tree font + font size, click-to-expand, note defaults, app-width slider, theme, background gradient).
-Rendered to the **left** of the account menu so the account menu anchors the topbar's right edge.
-8. **Account menu** — current user's name, with a popover menu (Account, My sessions, Settings, Sign out).
-Always rightmost.
+5. **Account menu** — current user's name, with a popover menu (Account, My sessions, Settings, Sign out).

 ## Settings (web UI, not the tray)